| |

 growth.
 Just because you are not using the pool does not

-mean that chlorine and filtration are not needed.
+and filtration are not needed.
 You may be

 able to get by with less, but you still must have enough